azizshamim/lampwick/README.md

 ```
 ---
   git:      'git repository' (e.g. https://github.com/fup/example.git or git@github.com:fup/example
-  target:   'path to the directory where the environments will be cloned'
+  target:   'path to the directory where the environments will be set up'
-  temp_dir: 'path to the directory where the repository will be initially cloned, useful for reducing the amount of data fetched each time' [Optional]
+  temp_dir: 'path to the directory where the repository will be initially cloned' [Optional]
 ```
 If using basic auth, include it in the URI (e.g. https://**user**:**password**@github.com/fup/somerepo.git)